theDn2000/AutopilotServiceDEE_DCM/README.md

 ]
 ```
 The service will execute the flight plan, changing the state accordingly (*'arming'*, *'armed'*, *'takingOff'*, and so on until *'onHearth'*).
 When arrived to the next waypoint the service will publish this message: *'XXXX/autopilotService/waypointReached'*,, being XXXX the module requesting the service.
 The topic of the message is a json object containing *'lat'* and *'lon'* of the reached waypoint.
-If a picture wust be taken in this waypoint, the service will publish this message IN THE INTERNAL BROKER: *'XXXX/cameraService/takePicture'*.
+If a picture must be taken in this waypoint, the service will publish this message IN THE INTERNAL BROKER: *'XXXX/cameraService/takePicture'*.
 The autopilot will return to launch after the last waypoint is reached.